Referral marketing: Effectiveness of referral marketing

 This study followed the online referral program of a bank in Germany and saw that each referral by an existing customer would result in a 25 euro reward.
 The results determined that referred customers were both more profitable and loyal than normal customers.
 Referred customers had a higher contribution margin, a higher retention rate and were more valuable overall in both the short and long term – 16% more in profits and 25% more valuable.
 A referred customer had an 82% chance of being an active customer after 33 months in comparison to 79.2%.
 However, it was found that the program was less effective in referring individuals over the age of 55 or low-margin customers.

-This study also determined that the aforementioned disadvantages associated with referral marketing are lower than the overall benefits and that referral programs should be considered for a company to grow their customer-base.
-It also noted that referral programs are able to better target high value customers who are more likely to retain the service provided, at a lower cost than conventional marketing means.
+The study suggested that while there are disadvantages associated with referral marketing, the overall benefits may outweigh these drawbacks, indicating that referral programs can be effective for customer base growth.
+It also noted that referral programs can better target high value customers who are more likely to retain the service provided, at a lower cost than conventional marketing means.
 In terms of the referrer, they found that firms should make the reward a function of the value of the existing customer instead of following their own competitors.